-A more chilling and ridiculous motive being circulated by conspiracy theorists on sites like Above Top Secret and gunconfiscation.com is the idea that Ratliff was targeted by some kind of clandestine assault against the pro-gun movement.
+A more chilling and ridiculous motive being circulated by conspiracy theorists on sites like Above Top Secret and gunconfiscation.com is the idea that Ratliff was targeted by some kind of clandestine assault against the pro-gun movement in America.

-It’s far-fetched, but with the powder keg that Obama’s gun control proposals have stirred up recently (not to mention Alex Jones’ CNN meltdown), it seems feasible to conspiracy nuts that FPS Russia would be high on the hit list if some violent anti-gun movement was in operation.
+It’s far-fetched, but with the powder keg that Obama’s gun control proposals have stirred up recently (not to mention Alex Jones’ CNN meltdown) in the US, it seems feasible to conspiracy nuts that FPS Russia would be high on the hit list if some violent anti-gun movement was in operation.

 With that in mind, I guess it’s easy to see why a group of insurrectional anti-gun activists who don’t actually exist might put a bullet in Ratliff’s head.

 Bullshit or not, what these theories do add to the real world is proof that the hysteria surrounding gun control is growing louder with every new report about firearms and the people who use them.
-It's difficult to see how that is going to help us have the calm, rational debate we need to have with ourselves about gun control.
+It's difficult to see how that is going to help America have the calm, rational debate it needs to have with itself about gun control.